 The downtown center of Tulum is vibrant and bustling with both locals and expats.
 This location is more convenient for shopping, eating out and sightseeing.
 Popular neighbourhoods for Tulum digital nomads include Pueblo, La Veleta and Aldea Zama.

 One of the downsides for Tulum digital nomads is unreliable wifi.
 Power outages aren’t uncommon, but shouldn’t be a major issue.
-Your best bet for strong wifi is to find a good coworking space–and luckily there are several options!
+Your best bet for strong wifi is to find a good coworking space or cafe–and luckily there are several options!
+Check out our post on the best cafes for digital nomads in Tulum.

 The Good Space is located in the heart of Tulum, with both air conditioned and open air seating with a view of downtown.
 Day passes start at $10 USD.